jakobringler/blog/content/_index.md

 Hi there!

-Im currently a FX TD living in Berlin, Germany and created [[fxnotes |fxnotes.xyz]] to document and share workflows, ideas and notes about various vfx topics as well as my recent deep learning adventures.
+Im currently a FX TD living in Berlin, Germany and created this page to document and share workflows, ideas and notes about various vfx topics as well as my recent deep learning adventures.